 API View¶

-The APIView class provides a base for creating simple API endpoints with custom views.
+The APIView class provides a base for creating custom API endpoints outside of CRUD operations.

 Class Definition¶